BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 69 ---

-![A text-only logo for the Joint Committee of the European Supervisory Authorities.
-The name is written in a grey, sans-serif font on a white background, arranged in two lines.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![An image displaying the logos of the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA) side-by-side on a white background.

-esma
-European Securities and Markets Authority eıopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is the logo for the European Banking Authority (EBA) with the title "THE RISK FACTORS GUIDELINES" displayed above it.
-The logo features the acronym "EBA" in white on a blue patterned background, next to the full name "EUROPEAN BANKING AUTHORITY" on a solid blue background.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN
-BANKING
-AUTHORITY](#)

 v.
 The customer transfers funds in excess of those required for the investment and asks for